nodejs/node/doc/api/cli.md

 > Stability: 1 - Experimental

 Preload the specified module at startup.
-If that flag is provided several times, each module will be executed sequentially in the order they appear, starting with the ones provided in [`NODE_OPTIONS`][].
+If the flag is provided several times, each module will be executed sequentially in the order they appear, starting with the ones provided in [`NODE_OPTIONS`][].